gchq/sleeper/docs/deployment-guide.md

 Details of images to be uploaded can be found [here](/docs/deployment/images-to-upload.md)

-The Images to be uploaded to an ECR respository can be found in /scripts/docker/{{PROPERTY_NAME}}
-The Images to be uploaded to an S3 bucket can be found in /scripts/docker/jars with the Dockerfile being found at /scripts/docker/lambda
+The images to be uploaded to an S3 bucket can be found in /scripts/docker/jars with the Dockerfile being found at /scripts/docker/lambda

 #### Upload the Docker images to ECR